TripleTen Academic Catalog

 Student Grievance Procedures

-Most problems or complaints that students may have with the institution or its administrators can be resolved through a personal meeting with the student’s instructor.
+Most problems or complaints that students may have with the institution or its administrators can be resolved through a personal meeting with the student’s Learning Coach.
 If, however, this action does not resolve the matter to the satisfaction of the student, he/she may submit a written complaint.

 To initiate a complaint, please follow these steps: